a8356555/NoisyLabel/README.md

 ## <a name="ta">Target
 * Find an approach effective at finding out errors.
 * Find an framework that can build robust models having better performance without manually adjusting the labels.
+* Training on hard samples.

 ## <a name="p">Papers
 * see paper_note.txt

 ## <a name="ex">Experiment
+* Use softmax confidence score to find out error: can find around 70% errors.

 ## <a name="todo">TODO
+* Implementation of approaches of other papers